enowars/enowars3-service-deaddrop/README.md

 Vulnerability
 -------------

 The vulnerability included in the service is connected with the topic replay function.
 Actual exploit code can be found in [checker/checker.py](checker/checker.py).

 Internally all messages that are sent through the service are saved to a simple text file.
 There is one file per topic.
 There is also one file called `topics.txt` that holds all topics that are currently available.
 The `topics.txt` file is used with the `/topics` endpoint to serve the currently available topics.
-The topics files are used to enable the replay feature.
-For this the content of the files is read and printed to the WebSocket connection requesting the replay.
-If one requests a replay of the private topic `- topics`, one receives all topics, not only the public one published through the `/topics` endpoint.
-By knowing all private topics one is able to replay those and retrieve flags that were published to those topics.
+The topic files are used to enable the replay feature.
+For this the content of the files is read and printed to a WebSocket connection requesting the replay.
+It is possible to retrieve all topics (not only the public ones available via the `/topics` endpoint) if a replay of the private topic `- topics` is requested.
+As a result, one is able to replay private topics to get the flags.

 Releasing
 ---------